smartdev09/predictions/README.md

 | `is_neutral` | 1 if neutral venue |
 | `toss_winner_is_team1` | 1 if Team 1 won toss |
 | `elected_to_bat` | 1 if toss winner chose to bat |

-## Assumptions

-1. **Data is pre-filtered**: All JSON files in the data directory are valid T20I matches (no league matches like IPL/BBL)

-2. **Time-decay weighting**: Recent matches weighted more heavily than old ones using exponential decay (factor: 0.95)

-3. **Minimum history**: Matches are skipped if either team has fewer than 5 prior matches

-4. **No data leakage**: Features are computed using only matches that occurred before the match being predicted

-5. **Chronological train/test split**: 80/20 split based on date, not random

-6. **Home team detection**: Based on venue name keywords (e.g., "Lahore" → Pakistan home)

-7. **Excluded matches**: Ties, no-results, and DLS-affected matches are excluded

-## Model

-- **Algorithm**: Logistic Regression